boldbetspc/runbotaiwatch/AI_COACHING_FEEDBACK_EXAMPLES.md

 ### **Example Feedback:**

 **With Coach Strategy RAG:**
-> "Sarah, 8% behind target but HR stable Zone 3.
-Recovery strategy: pick up cadence to 180 - quick light steps.
-Focus form, not speed.
-Next km: push Zone 4 briefly to close gap.
+> "Sarah, you're 8% behind target but HR is stable in Zone 3.
+Use the recovery strategy: pick up cadence to 180 - quick light steps.
+Focus on form, not speed.
+Next km: push to Zone 4 briefly to close the gap.
 You have headroom!"

 **Without Coach Strategy RAG (Fallback):**
-> "Sarah, 8% behind target but HR stable Zone 3.
+> "Sarah, you're 8% behind target but HR is stable in Zone 3.
 Pick up cadence to 180 - you have headroom.
-Next km: push Zone 4 briefly.
-Focus form, not speed.
-Quick adjustment needed."
+Next km: push to Zone 4 briefly.
+Focus on form, not speed."

 **Key Elements:**
 - ✅ Uses runner's name